xssnick/TON-Torrent/README.md

 This is useful when your provider not gives you public ip address, but you want to host your ton-site or bags from local computer.
 This can also speed up download speed becuase you can connect to more peers.

-1. Create empty file with name `tunnel-config.json`
+1. Get nodes-pool config file from your tunnel provider.
-2. At Settings select this file as tunnel config.
+1. At Settings select nodes-pool json file as tunnel config.
-3. Restart TON Torrent, on next start it will generate basic config in this file.
-4. Fill config with desired tunnel route and start TON Torrent again.
-5. You will be connected to peers through tunnel.

-In case of fail, or if you want to disable tunnel - remove tunnel-config file, restart app and clear config in Settings.
+2. After configuration saving you will be asked about tunnel route
+3. When you agree, your connection will be tunnelled.

 ### Live Development